flaming-snowman/pps/2020/summer-contest-3/The Final Trek/README.md

 The simplest solution to this problem uses a breadth first search but with the number of bridges/trampolines used as additional dimensions.
 Since at most 8 of each item can be used, we simply try to reach the end with every combination and output the combination with the least coins used.
 This runs a bit too slow but with a quick binary search on the trampolines used it runs *just* fast enough.

-The intended solution was to use Dijkstra's shortest path, of which I have included two solutions, one using a hashmap and one without.
+The intended solution was to use Dijkstra's shortest path, of which I have included two solutions, one using a hash function to store states and the other just uses a 4d array.